cloudfoundry-incubator/kubecf/INSTALL.md

 helm install --namespace cfo --name cf-operator --set "operator.watchNamespace=scf" https://s3.amazonaws.com/cf-operators/helm-charts/cf-operator-v0.4.1%2B92.g77e53fda.tgz
 ```

-This allows us to restart the operator, because it's not affected by webhooks.
+This allows us to restart the operator, because it is not affected by webhooks.
 We can also delete the SCF deployment namespace to start from scratch, without redeploying the operator.

 ## Install SCFv3